José Luis Cruz Cruz

 José Luis Cruz Cruz (born September 3, 1959) is a Puerto Rican politician and former mayor of Trujillo Alto.
-Cruz is affiliated with the Popular Democratic Party (PPD) and has served as mayor since 2009.
+Cruz is affiliated with the Popular Democratic Party (PPD) and served as mayor from 2009 to 2022.

 Early years and studies

 José Luis Cruz Cruz was born on September 3, 1959.
 He is the oldest son of Luis Benjamín Cruz Hernández and Aurea Cruz Betancourt.
 His grandfather, Luis Cruz Hernández, was mayor of Trujillo Alto from 1941 to 1945.

 Cruz received his high school diploma from Colegio Santa Cruz in Trujillo Alto.
 He then completed a Bachelor's degree in Business Management with a major in accounting from the Metropolitan University.
 He also graduated from the Theologic Institute of the Sendero de la Cruz church.

 Public service

 Cruz worked for 20 years for the Municipality of Trujillo Alto, serving as Director of the Municipal Housing Department, and of the Corporation for Economic Development of the city.
 He was also an Executive Aide to the mayor.